Differentially Private Statistical Inference through $\beta$-Divergence One Posterior Sampling: Discussion

 \section{Discussion}

-In this paper, we showed that \textBD \OPS produces consistent parameter estimates that are $(\epsilon, 0)$-\DP provided that the model's density or mass function $f(\cdot;\theta)$ was bounded from above. \textBD \OPS improved the precision of \DP inference for logistic regression and extends to more complex models, such as neural network classification and regression.
-Such extensions can facilitate \DP estimation for semi-parametric models where consistent inference for a linear predictor is required, but a complex model is used to capture the remaining variation \cite{kosorok2008introduction}.
+We showed that \textBD \OPS produces consistent parameter estimates that are $(\epsilon, 0)$-\DP provided that the model's density or mass function $f(\cdot;\theta)$ was bounded from above. \textBD \OPS improved the precision of \DP inference for logistic regression and extends to more complex models, such as neural network classification and regression.
+Such extensions facilitate \DP estimation for semi-parametric models where consistent inference for a linear predictor is required, but a complex model is used to capture the remaining variation \cite{kosorok2008introduction}. {Extensions of this work could consider dividing the privacy budget to release more than one sample paving the way for parameter inference as well as estimation.} Bayesian inference with different divergences or discrepancies is becoming increasingly popular \citep{fujisawa2008robust, hyvarinen2005estimation, altamirano2023robust, matsubara2021robust}, and their suitability for \DP estimation could be investigated following our example and results. {Further, the $\beta$D-loss is applicable beyond Bayesian methods, it could also be used in place of clipping gradients in algorithms such as \DP-SGD \citep{abadi2016deep}.}

-The main limitation of \OPS methods in general is that they prove \DP for a sample from the exact posterior which is never tractable.
-Instead, \MCMC samples are used to approximate samples from the exact posterior and one needs to carefully ensure the convergence of the \MCMC sampler to avoid leaking further privacy.
-Future work should investigate whether convergence guarantees are possible for \textBDnogap, taking advantage of its natural boundedness, and consider which of the \DP-\MCMC methods introduced in Section \ref{Sec:DPMCMC} makes best use of the privacy budget to sample a chain from \textBDnogap.
-We hope that the existence of a general-purpose method for \DP estimates through Bayesian sampling with improved performance can stimulate further research in this direction.
+The main limitation of \OPS methods is that they prove \DP for a sample from the exact posterior which is never tractable.
+Instead, \MCMC samples approximate samples from the exact posterior and convergence of the \MCMC sampler must be ensured to avoid leaking further privacy.
+Future work should investigate whether convergence guarantees are possible for \textBDnogap, taking advantage of its natural boundedness, and consider which of the \DP-\MCMC methods introduced in Section \ref{Sec:DPMCMC} makes best use of the privacy budget to sample a chain from \textBDnogap. {A further limitation of OPS is the computational burden required to produce posterior samples, particularly in larger neural networks with many parameters.
+Such a cost and is mitigated by the fact that inference can only be run once to avoid leaking privacy and that only one posterior sample is required.
+But further research is required to tackle these computational challenges, including scaling MCMC to large neural networks or developing DP variational inference approaches \citep{honkela2018efficient,jalko2016differentially,park2020variational} for the $\beta$D-Bayes posterior.} We hope that the existence of a general-purpose method for \DP estimates through Bayesian sampling with improved performance can stimulate further research in these directions.

-Lastly, Bayesian inference with different divergences or discrepancies is becoming increasingly popular, and their suitability for \DP estimation could be investigated following our example and results.
-These discrepancies include e.g. the $\gamma$-divergence \citep{fujisawa2008robust} for robustness to outliers, Fisher's divergence \citep{hyvarinen2005estimation} and extensions \citep{altamirano2023robust} for models with intractable normalising constants and Kernel Stein Discrepancies for simulator models \citep{matsubara2021robust}.